devfolioco/react-copy-mailto/README.md

 [![npm version](https://badge.fury.io/js/react-copy-mailto.svg)](https://badge.fury.io/js/react-copy-mailto) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/react-copy-mailto)

-A fully customizable React component for copying email from `mailto` links.
+A fully customizable React component for copying email from `mailto` link.

 ## Motivation
-The one thing we all can agree on that we hate it when the default mail app pops up after clicking on the `mailto` links.
+The one thing we all can agree on that we hate it when the default mail app pops up after clicking on the `mailto` link.
 Most of the time we just want to copy the email address and that's where this module comes into play.
 Big shout out to [Kuldar](https://twitter.com/kkuldar) whose tweet [thread](https://twitter.com/kkuldar/status/1270736717939716097) inspired us to build this.

 ## Demo